Dee Snider Blasts NFL For JLo, Shakira Super Bowl Halftime Show: ‘I Guess We Don’t Shake Our A** Enough!’

 Snider went on to say that he means no disrespect to JLo and Shakira, explaining that he’s simply frustrated that the go-to game music gets no respect at the Super Bowl.
 Snider also clarified that he in no way thinks his band is popular enough to play the high-profile halftime show, but that hard rock bands like Metallica are.

 This isn’t the first time Snider has spoken out on the NFL’s diss of heavy metal acts.
-Yahoo notes that during Maroon 5’s performance at the Super Bowl earlier this year, Snider tweeted out a list of the top songs played during NFL football games, including Metallica’s “Enter Sandman,” Ozzy Osbourne’s “Crazy Train,” Guns ‘N Roses “Welcome to Jungle,” and even his own band’s 1984 hit, ‘We’re Not Gonna Take It.”
+Yahoo notes that during Maroon 5’s performance at the Super Bowl earlier this year, Snider tweeted out a list of the top songs played during NFL football games, including Metallica’s “Enter Sandman,” Ozzy Osbourne’s “Crazy Train,” Guns ‘N Roses’ “Welcome to the Jungle,” and even his own band’s 1984 hit, “We’re Not Gonna Take It.”

 Despite the heavy rotation of the heavy metal songs during regular NFL games, Snider pointed out that “NONE of those bands have EVER played the halftime show!”